 In the United States, the market value of face masks doubled in value between 2002 and 2017, from 100 million U.S. dollars to about 200 million dollars.
 Although there are countless U.S. companies that produce face masks, the three leading American face mask brands are Mary Kay, SK-II and Neutrogena.
 A December 2017 survey found that 42 percent of American women prefer facial masks that contain clay, making it the most popular ingredient for facial masks followed by apple cider vinegar and probiotics.
-Another survey from October 2016 found that the most common purposes of facial masks purchased by U.S. consumers were to treat dryness and premature aging.

 Although the staples have maintained their popular status, there are always new and exciting face masks entering the market and drumming up interest in the online beauty community.
 Between 2015 and 2016 the Google search engine queries about “carbonated clay mask[s]” had grown in volume by over 5000 percent, pointing to a significant amount of buzz surrounding that product.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.